UN Special Rapporteur on Violence Against Women, Rashida Manjoo and FVPLS Victoria CEO Antoinette Braybrook at FVPLS Victoria's National Conference

 - Paper 3: Improving accessibility of the legal system for Aboriginal and Torres Strait Islander victims/survivors of family violence and sexual assault.

-FVPLS Victoria provides input to Government inquiries on topics relevant to Aboriginal victims/survivors of family violence.
-Recent submissions include:
+With valued support from the William Buckland Foundation, FVPLS Victoria continues to provide input into Government inquiries on topics relevant to Aboriginal victims/survivors of family violence.

-- Senate Committee Value of A Justice Reinvestment Approach to Criminal Justice in Australia
+- Submission to Senate Inquiry into Value of A Justice Reinvestment Approach to Criminal Justice in Australia - July 2013

 Standing Firm for Change: A Journey to Justice was a national conference organised by FVPLS Victoria.
 The conference focused on access to justice issues for Aboriginal and Torres Strait Islander victims/ survivors of family violence and sexual assault.